nrfconnect/sdk-nrf/doc/nrf/libraries/modem/location.rst

 * :kconfig:option:`CONFIG_WIFI` - Enable Wi-Fi for Zephyr.

-The chosen Wi-Fi device needs to be set in Devicetree:
+The chosen Wi-Fi device needs to be set in devicetree:

 .. code-block:: devicetree